Configure Bitcoin Core

 Hidden Onion Service for the JSON-RPC API

 As configured, the JSON-RPC API is accessible only from localhost.
-To expose this port externally, you can create a Tor service for it, but as mentioned above it's not recommended.
+To expose this port externally, you can create a Tor service for it.

 Configure systemd service